-- about an employee who holds a supervisory position must be investigated by a person who is not subject to that supervisor's authority.
+- 3. The AAO/Title IX Coordinator may implement supportive measures (consistent with any applicable collective bargaining agreement provisions) to reduce the risk of further discrimination or harassment while an investigation is pending.
+Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved; changing a work location or changing a work schedule. - 4.
+The complaint will be investigated by a trained internal or external individual designated by the Superintendent and the AAO/Title IX Coordinator.
+Any complaint about an employee who holds a supervisory position must be investigated by a person who is not subject to that supervisor's authority.
 Any complaint about the Superintendent should be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the complaint. - 5.
 The investigator must consult with the AAO/Title IX Coordinator as agreed during the investigation process. - 6.
 The respondent will be provided with an opportunity to be heard as part of the investigation.
 The complainant must not be required to attend meetings with the respondent, but may choose to do so as part of an informal resolution process. - 7.
-The complainant and the respondent may suggest witnesses to be interviewed and/or submit materials they believe are relevant to the complaint. - 8.
+The complainant and the respondent may suggest witnesses and/or submit materials they believe are relevant to the complaint. - 8.
 If the complaint is against an employee of RSU 40, any rights conferred under an applicable collective bargaining agreement must be applied. - 9.
 Privacy rights of all parties to the complaint must be maintained in accordance with applicable state and federal laws. - 10.
 The investigation must be completed within 40 business days of receiving the complaint, if practicable.
 Reasonable extensions of time for good reason must be allowed. - 11.
-The investigator must provide a written report and findings to the AAO/Title IX Coordinator. - C. Findings and Subsequent Actions - 1.
-The AAO/Title IX Coordinator must consult with the Superintendent concerning the investigation and findings. - 2.
-If there is a finding that discrimination or harassment occurred, the AAO/Title IX Coordinator, in consultation with the Superintendent must: - a.
-Determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and
+The investigator must provide a written report and findings to the AAO/Title IX Coordinator.

+C. Findings and Subsequent Actions

+- 1. The AAO/Title IX Coordinator must consult with the Superintendent concerning the investigation and findings. - 2.
+If there is a finding that discrimination or harassment occurred, the AAO/Title IX Coordinator, in consultation with the Superintendent: - a.
+Will determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and - b.
-- b.
 Determine what disciplinary action should be taken against the individual(s) who engaged in discrimination or harassment, if any. - 3.
+Inform the complainant and the respondent in writing of the results of the investigation and its resolution (in accordance with applicable state and federal privacy laws).

+D. Appeals

-Inform the complainant and the respondent in writing of the results of the investigation and its resolution (in accordance with applicable state and federal privacy laws). - D. Appeals - 1.
-After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either: (a) prejudicial procedural error or (b) the discovery of previously unavailable relevant evidence that could significantly impact the outcome. - 2.
+- 1. After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either: (a) prejudicial procedural error or (b) the discovery of previously unavailable relevant evidence that could significantly impact the outcome. - 2.
 Appeals must be submitted in writing to the Superintendent within five business days after receiving notice of the resolution. - 3.
 Upon receipt of a valid appeal, the Superintendent must provide notice to the other party, along with an opportunity to provide a written statement within five business days. - 4.
 The Superintendent must review the available documentation and may conduct further investigation if deemed appropriate. - 5.
-The Superintendent's decision on the appeal must be provided to the parties within 10 business days, if practicable.
-The Superintendent's decision must be final. - E. Records - 1.
+The Superintendent's decision on the appeal must be provided to the parties within five business days, if practicable.
+The Superintendent's decision must be final.

+E. Records

 The AAO/Title IX Coordinator must keep a written record of the complaint process.